ragulakash/Spam-Classification-using-NLTK/README.md

-# Spam-Classification-using-NLTK
-This project demonstrates the foundational steps of Natural Language Processing (NLP) using Python's NLTK library.
-It includes data loading, exploratory data analysis, and text preprocessing techniques like tokenization.
-The primary goal is to prepare textual data for building future machine learning models such as text classifiers.
+# NLP Text Classification Project

+This project is a simple yet powerful Natural Language Processing (NLP) workflow using Python and NLTK.
+It performs basic data exploration and tokenization on a text dataset to prepare it for classification or analysis tasks.

+---

+## 📁 Dataset
+The dataset used is a CSV file contained in a ZIP archive (`/archive (9).zip`).
+It consists of text samples categorized under different labels (stored in the `CATEGORY` column).

+---

+## 📚 Project Workflow

+- Load and preview the dataset (`pandas`)
+- Analyze text categories (`value_counts`)
+- Preprocess text using `NLTK`:
+  - Tokenization
+  - Stopwords removal
+  - WordNet support for lemmatization (future scope)

+---

+## 🛠️ Technologies Used

+- Python 3
+- Jupyter Notebook
+- Pandas
+- NLTK (Natural Language Toolkit)

+---